ordina-jworks/ordina-jworks.github.io/_posts/2019-04-24-JDK-distributions.md

 ### Using binaries from providers

-The most convenient options is to use binary distributions from other providers, that are providing public updates.
+The most convenient option is to use binary distributions from other providers, that are providing public updates.

 #### Free binary distributions & commercial support